core-infra-svcs/dashboard-api-go/client/docs/InlineResponse20051.md

 `func (o *InlineResponse20051) HasTags() bool`

 HasTags returns a boolean if a field has been set.

-### GetTrustedAccessConnections

-`func (o *InlineResponse20051) GetTrustedAccessConnections() []NetworksNetworkIdSmUserAccessDevicesTrustedAccessConnections`

-GetTrustedAccessConnections returns the TrustedAccessConnections field if non-nil, zero value otherwise.

-### GetTrustedAccessConnectionsOk

-`func (o *InlineResponse20051) GetTrustedAccessConnectionsOk() (*[]NetworksNetworkIdSmUserAccessDevicesTrustedAccessConnections, bool)`

-GetTrustedAccessConnectionsOk returns a tuple with the TrustedAccessConnections field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetTrustedAccessConnections

-`func (o *InlineResponse20051) SetTrustedAccessConnections(v []NetworksNetworkIdSmUserAccessDevicesTrustedAccessConnections)`

-SetTrustedAccessConnections sets TrustedAccessConnections field to given value.

-### HasTrustedAccessConnections

-`func (o *InlineResponse20051) HasTrustedAccessConnections() bool`

-HasTrustedAccessConnections returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)